Saturday Night Live season 41

 The forty-first season of the NBC comedy series Saturday Night Live premiered on October 3, 2015, during the 2015–2016 television season.
 The season premiered on October 3, 2015, with host & musical guest Miley Cyrus and concluded on May 21, 2016 with host Fred Armisen and musical guest Courtney Barnett.

 Kate McKinnon won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her work in this season.

 Cast

-After two consecutive seasons with higher-than-average levels of cast turnover, no major changes occurred prior to this season; the entire cast of the 2014–2015 season returned.
+After two consecutive seasons with higher-than-average levels of cast turnover, no major changes occurred prior to this season.
+The entire cast of the previous season returned, with Beck Bennett, Colin Jost, Kyle Mooney and Sasheer Zamata being promoted to repertory status, while Michael Che, Pete Davidson and Leslie Jones remained featured players.

-Prior to the start of the season, comedian Jon Rudnitsky of The Groundlings joined the show as a featured player.
-Beck Bennett, Colin Jost, Kyle Mooney, and Sasheer Zamata were all upgraded to repertory status, while Michael Che, Pete Davidson, and Leslie Jones remained as featured players.
+Prior to the start of the season, comedian Jon Rudnitsky of the Groundlings joined the show as a featured player.

-Announcer Darrell Hammond appeared in several episodes.
-After Taran Killam played Donald Trump in the season premiere, Hammond played him for the remainder of the year, as well as playing Bill Clinton in three episodes.

-This would be the final season for Taran Killam and Jay Pharoah, both cast members since 2010, as well as the only season for Jon Rudnitsky.
+This would be the final season for longtime cast members Taran Killam and Jay Pharoah, who had both been on the show since 2010, and the only season for Rudnitsky.